May we sense our intrinsic belonging.

-May we all realize our luminous and creative potential.
+May we realize our radiant and creative potential.

-May we all live in generous reciprocity with mother nature, and be held in love.
+May we live in generous reciprocity with mother nature, and be held in love.

 A number of years ago, I went on a five-day, solo, contemplative retreat in the high desert of New Mexico.
 I got quiet and listened.
 I meditated and walked and dreamt, and listened some more.